ballerina-platform/ballerina-release/release-notes/swan-lake-beta2-release-note.md

 #### Improvements

-- Support for configure variables with the `union` types through the TOML syntax.
+- Support has been introduced for configurable variables of union types via the TOML syntax.

 ```ballerina
 configurable map<anydata> myMap = ?;

 configurable int|string id = ?;
 ```

 **TOML:**